Japan–Soviet Union relations: 1960s–1975: Improving relations

 August 9, 1966.
 The second meeting of the Soviet-Japanese "peace and friendship" in Khabarovsk.
 Dove and crane - symbols of peace and friendship.
 State flags of the USSR and Japan.
 Post of USSR, 1966.

 Despite divergence on the territorial question, on which neither side was prepared to give ground, Japan's relations with the Soviet Union improved appreciably after the mid-1960s.
 The Soviet government began to seek Japanese cooperation in its economic development plans, and the Japanese responded positively.
 The two countries signed a five-year trade agreement in January 1966 and a civil aviation agreement as well.
+The Sino-Soviet split also fundamentally reshaped Cold War geopolitics.
+As a result of Chinese antagonism and the split, the USSR began exploring closer ties with Japan starting around 1963, aiming to bolster its regional position in East Asia.
+A preliminary rapprochement sought to stabilize Soviet influence and counterbalance China creating tensions that influenced the Soviet Union to explore closer relations with Japan as a counterbalance.

+During the period surrounding Sino-American diplomatic normalization ties and the second Indochina conflicts (primarily Vietnam War), Japan-USSR relations efforts by Moscow to balance alliances, Japan sought to maintain peaceful ties with the Soviet Union.

 Economic cooperation expanded rapidly during the 1970s, despite an often strained political relationship.
 The two economies were complementary, for the Soviet Union needed Japan's capital, technology, and consumer goods, while Japan needed Soviet natural resources, such as oil, gas, coal, iron ore, and timber.
 By 1979 overall trade had reached US$4.4 billion annually and had made Japan, after the Federal Republic of Germany (West Germany), the Soviet Union's most important nonsocialist trading partner.

 Japanese-Soviet political relations during the 1970s were characterized by the frequent exchange of high-level visits to explore the possibility of improving bilateral relations and by repeated discussions of a peace treaty, which were abortive because neither side was prepared to yield on the territorial issue.
 Minister of Foreign Affairs Andrei Gromyko of the Soviet Union visited Tokyo in January 1972—one month before United States President Nixon's historic visit to China—to reopen ministerial-level talks after a six-year lapse.
 Other high-level talks, including an October 1973 meeting between Prime Minister Tanaka Kakuei and Leonid I. Brezhnev, general secretary of the Communist Party of the Soviet Union, were held in Moscow during the next three years, but the deadlock on the territorial issue continued, and prospects for a settlement dimmed.
 Moscow began to propose a treaty of friendship and goodwill as an interim step while peace treaty talks were continued.
 This proposal was firmly rejected by Japan.